November 2016, part five - Beppu

 Japanese macaques

-Takasakiyama is a monkey park that is home to about 1,500 Japanese macaques divided into two groups of 700-800 individuals.
-Park rules included: Do not feed the monkeys, Do not touch the monkeys and Do not look the monkeys in the eyes because you can provoke them.
-After catching one of the last entrances to the park and getting out in a small funicular after about 50 meters we entered the Monkey Kingdom.
+Takasakiyama is a monkey park that is home to about 1,500 Japanese macaques, split into two groups of 700-800 individuals.
+The park has a few very clear rules: 'Do not feed the monkeys, Do not touch the monkeys and Do not look the monkeys in the eyes because you can provoke them.'
+After catching one of the last entrances to the park and getting out of a small funicular after a ride of about 50 meters, we entered the Monkey Kingdom.

 Monkeys were everywhere